premchander-revature/interviewquestions/Java Automation/testing-fundamentals-IS.md

 <blockquote>

-- Manual Testing is one of the type of software testing where test cases are executed manually by a tester (Quality Assurance team) without using any automated tools.
+- Manual Testing is one type of software testing where test cases are executed manually by a tester (Quality Assurance team) without using any automated tools.
-- Being most primitive technique of all testing types Manual testing helps to find critical bugs in the software application specially where tests are difficult to automate.
+- Being the most primitive technique of all testing types Manual testing helps to find critical bugs in the software application especially where tests are difficult to automate.

 </blockquote>